 Ethical standards in social work, particularly as reflected in the NASW Code of Ethics, have changed dramatically during the profession's history.
 Along with all other professions, and largely as a result of the emergence of the professional ethics field beginning in the 1970s, social work’s ethical standards have matured considerably.
 The current NASW Code of Ethics reflects social workers’ increased understanding of ethical issues in the profession and the need for comprehensive ethical standards.

-Barsky, A. (2010).
-Ethics and values in social work.
-New York: Oxford University Press.Find this resource:
+Barsky, A. (2019).
+Ethics and values in social work (2nd ed.).
+New York, NY: Oxford University Press.Find this resource:

 Dolgoff, R., Harrington, D., & Loewenberg, F. (2012).
 Ethical decisions for social work practice (9th ed.).
 Belmont, CA: Brooks/Cole.Find this resource:

 Greenwood, E. (1957).
 Attributes of a profession.
 Social Work, 2(3), 44–55.Find this resource:

 Hall, R. H. (1968).
 Professionalization and bureaucratization.
 American Sociological Review, 33(1), 92–104.Find this resource:

 Jamal, K., & Bowie, N. (1995).
 Theoretical considerations for a meaningful code of ethics.
 Journal of Business Ethics, 14(9), 703–714.Find this resource: